New Mexico Lobos men's basketball: Norm Ellenberger (1972–1979)

 Under Norm Ellenberger, the Lobos won WAC championships in 1974 and 1978 and compiled an overall record of 134–62 (.684).
 Ellenberger was named head coach in March 1972 after serving as an assistant under King since 1967.
 It was Ellenberger's first Division I head coaching position, but he made up for what he lacked in experience with energy and enthusiasm.
-The program thrived, and Ellenberger became a local celebrity, restaurateur, and man-about-town, earning the nickname "Stormin' Norman" for his flashy attire and fiery coaching style.Mark Smith, Lobos went Stormin' with Norman, Albuquerque Journal, June 23, 2013.William C. Dowling, Confessions of a Spoilsport: My Life and Hard Times Fighting Sports Corruption at an Old Eastern University (2007), p.13.
+The program thrived, and Ellenberger became a local celebrity, restaurateur, and man-about-town, earning the nickname "Stormin' Norman" for his flashy attire and fiery coaching style.

 Like King, Ellenberger got off to a fast start in his first two seasons.
-In 1972–73, the Lobos raced out to a 9–0 record, including road wins at Oregon State and eventual Southwest Conference champion Texas Tech, leading to their first appearance in the national rankings in nearly four years.Media Guide 2013–14, p.84.
+In 1972–73, the Lobos raced out to a 9–0 record, including road wins at Oregon State and eventual Southwest Conference champion Texas Tech, leading to their first appearance in the national rankings in nearly four years.
 The team was led by the strong inside scoring and rebounding of Darryl Minniefield, Bernard Hardin, and Mark Saiers.
 In late February the Lobos were 21–3, ranked #15, and leading the WAC, before losing their last two games and finishing second in conference.
 The Lobos returned to the NIT, losing to eventual champion Virginia Tech and finishing 21–6.

 The 1973–74 Lobos began the season 12–0, launching them to a #8 ranking.
 Hardin led the way, averaging 17 points a game, and the team became the highest scoring Lobo squad to date at over 84 points a game.
 Bill Hagins replaced Minniefield, and the team was again dominant inside.
 After a string of road losses, the Lobos recovered to win six of seven and secure the WAC championship in a strong season for the league when five of eight teams were ranked at some point.
 The Lobos earned their second trip to the NCAA tournament and tallied their first tournament victory, downing Idaho State before losing to San Francisco in the second round.
-They beat Dayton in the regional consolation game to finish the season 22–7 and ranked #18 in the UPI.Media Guide 2013–14, p.85 Attendance at The Pit surged to its best ever, a trend that would continue throughout the Ellenberger years, regularly earning placement among the top five in the nation.Media Guide 2013–14, p.4.
+They beat Dayton in the regional consolation game to finish the season 22–7 and ranked #18 in the UPI.
+Attendance at The Pit surged to its best ever, a trend that would continue throughout the Ellenberger years, regularly earning placement among the top five in the nation.
 The top six largest crowds ever at The Pit were during this period.